GithubUserAccountAmazing/Scrollbar-Fixer/README.md

 2. After installing the extension, create a new script and copy the code from this repository into it.
 Save and activate the script.
 3. Enjoy scrolling on any website.

+Please be advised that this script may unintentionally disable certain website functions.
+It may be necessary to deactivate the script in order to access these features.

 ## Feedback and support

 If you have any issues, suggestions, or questions about this script, please feel free to [open an issue](https://github.com/richkmls/scrollbar-fixer/issues).